guyfoz77/cv-builder/README.md

 Live preview: https://guyfoz77.github.io/cv-builder/

-This app was built using react and sass.
+This app was built using React and Sass and is designed to be accessed on desktops or tablets.